 Make magic potions

-Attention, witches and wizards: Don your finest robes, grab your magic wands and make haste to The Wizard’s Den Semester II.
+Attention, witches and wizards: Don your finest robes, grab your magic wands and make haste to The Wizard’s Den Semester III.
 This will have you sipping mead while brewing potions and casting spells under the careful tutelage of the potions master.
-Don’t delay, because this magical spot disapparates after a limited time.
+Don’t delay because this magical spot disappears after a limited time.

 Throw an axe

 Release your inner lumberjack at Urban Axe Throwing in Port Coquitlam or North Vancouver.
 Throwing axes for an hour or two releases tons of tension and provides a good upper-body workout, and the thud of the axe hitting the target is surprisingly satisfying.
 Plus, it’s just plain fun to ignore your mother’s advice and throw sharp, heavy objects.